 Stamford Museum & Nature Center is a 501(c) (3) nonprofit organization dedicated to the preservation and interpretation of art, natural and agricultural sciences, and history.
 The museum is a vital cultural and educational resource for the community, and a focal point for family activity and interaction, seeking to inspire creativity, foster self-discovery, and nurture an appreciation for lifelong learning through exhibitions, educational programs and special events that enhance the visitor's experience.
 Stamford Museum & Nature Center is located off High Ridge Road at 39 Scofieldtown Rd. in Stamford (three-quarters of a mile north of Merritt Parkway Exit 35).
 For more information, visit www.stamfordmuseum.org.

 About First County Bank

-First County Bank, headquartered in Stamford, Conn. for more than 165 years, is an independent mutual community bank with 16 branches in Stamford, Norwalk, Darien, Greenwich, Fairfield, New Canaan and Westport offering deposit products, mortgages, wealth management, business banking services, mobile and online banking.
-First County Bank has more than 220 employees, assets in excess of $1.5 billion and is a 2016-2018 Women’s Choice Award winner.
+First County Bank, headquartered in Stamford, Conn. for more than 167 years, is an independent mutual community bank with 17 branches in Darien, Greenwich, Fairfield, New Canaan, Norwalk, Stamford and Westport offering deposit products, mortgages, wealth management, business banking services, and a full array of digital banking products including online and mobile banking.
+First County Bank has more than 220 employees, assets in excess of $1.6 billion and is a 2016-2019 Women’s Choice Award winner.
 For additional information, please visit https://www.firstcountybank.com.
 Become a fan by clicking “Like” on the bank’s Facebook page at http://www.facebook.com/firstcountybank.
 Follow us on Twitter at http://www.twitter.com/firstcountybank, view and follow us on Instagram at http://www.instagram.com/firstcountybank, watch us on YouTube at http://www.firstcountybank.com/camera or connect with First County Bank on LinkedIn at http://www.linkedin.com/company/920207.